shawac3-dot/225-lab3-9/README.md

 # 225-lab3-9
 This is a simple flask/sqlite3 app without persistence.
 We will demonstrate pod behavior with this pipeline in class.
 Deploys to your __LoadBalanced IP__ on port 5000.

-1) For this repository into your GitHub abbount.
+1) Fork this repository into your GitHub abbount.
 2) Clone to your workstation.
 3) View each file, and make changes where it is commented.
 4) Run your pipeline.